DevOps-MBSE/AaC/docs/docs/dev_guide/index.md

 ---

 # Getting started
+## VSCode Workspaces
+Because this repository houses both a Python and TypeScript project, we're using [VSCode Workspaces](https://code.visualstudio.com/docs/editor/workspaces) to separate and present two different projects and experiences.
+When you first open the project in VSCode, you will see the entirety of it, however, if you open say the python workspace then the VSCode instance will reload and now the visible files, IDE configuration, and the configured tasks will now pertain only to the python package.
+The same is true for the vscode_extension workspace and its TypeScript configuration.

+You can open a workspace in VSCode by:
+1. Hitting the `f1` key
+2. When prompted, type `Open Workspace From File`
+3. When presented with a filepath, enter:
+    - /workspace/AaC/.vscode/python.code-workspace
+    - /workspace/AaC/.vscode/vscode_extension.code-workspace
+4. Press the `Ok` button and watch the IDE switch workspaces.
+---

 ## Gitpod Environment
 This project prioritizes supporting accessible, reproduceable, and easy to use development environments which is why we support and recommend users use the already-curated [Gitpod](https://www.gitpod.io/) Architecture-as-Code development environment.
 In fact, you can open a Gitpod instance right now by clicking this link: https://Gitpod.io/#https://github.com/jondavid-black/AaC.
 The Gitpod environment handles all the setup and configuration necessary to begin developing AaC.
 You can immediately open a vscode workspace file and begin debugging the Python and Typescript applications.